in28minutes/in28minutes.github.io/_posts/2017-07-06-introduction-to-web-services-restful-and-soap.md

 To understand this, lets consider an example.

-Mark Zuckerberg likes my web application to manage todo's.
-He thinks that my todo application is a right fit to integrate into facebook to manage todo's.
+Mark Zuckerberg likes the web application we developed to manage todo's.
+He thinks that our todo application is a right fit to integrate into facebook to manage todo's.
 Can we use the existing application to do the integration?
 No.

 Why?
 Because the existing application is designed for humans - other individuals.
 The output of the application is html which is rendered by browser to the end user.
 This is not designed for other applications.

 What would be the difference in my thinking if I want to design the todo application so that other applications can interact with it?

-I would need to produce the output in the format that the consumers can understand.
+> I would need to produce the output in the format that the consumers can understand.
 Then facebook can call my web service and integrate it.

 That leads use to - W3C definition of a Web Service
 > Software system designed to support interoperable machine-to-machine interaction over a network.